-Automated exposed credentials check (Beta) · Cloudflare Web Application Firewall (WAF) docs
+Automated exposed credentials check

 Exposed credentials checks in custom rules

-You can also check for exposed credentials in custom rules.
+Besides enabling the Exposed Credentials Check Managed Ruleset , you can also check for exposed credentials in custom rules.
 One common use case is to create custom rules on the end user authentication endpoints of your application to check for exposed credentials.
+Rules that check for exposed credentials run before rate limiting rules.

 To check for exposed credentials in a custom rule, include the exposed credentials check in the rule definition and specify how to obtain the username and password values from the HTTP request.

-Use the Rulesets API to include exposed credentials check in a custom rule.
-For more information, see Create a custom rule checking for exposed credentials.
+For more information, refer to Create a custom rule checking for exposed credentials .